Frequently Asked Questions

 Boulder, CO 80302

 However, I’m not limited to one location – my therapy services are also available online.
-I’m a Licensed Marriage and Family Therapist in Colorado, Idaho, and Washington and available nationwide for relationship coaching,
+I’m a Licensed Marriage and Family Therapist in Colorado and available nationwide for relationship coaching,

 Your well-being is my priority.
 Schedule a free 30-minute Meet/Greet Today!